Skip advert

 Final report: Lexus NX SUV impressed with its space-age looks, but fell a little short elsewhere

-With those distinctive looks, great interior quality, a raft of standard equipment and Lexus’ superb reputation for reliability, it’s easy to see why buyers are attracted to the NX.
+The Lexus NX has distinctive looks, great interior quality, a raft of standard equipment, and a superb reputation for reliability, making it easy to see why buyers are attracted to this SUV.
 But a bone-shaking ride, relatively small boot and fuel economy that plummets as soon as you take the car out of stop-start urban traffic mean it still lags behind the best models in its class.

 Advertisement - Article continues below